slipx06/sunsynk-power-flow-card/README.md

 ### Installation using HACS
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)
-Add to HACS as a Custom Repo
+YOu can add to HACS as a Custom Repo

 ## Usage
 Add the `Custom: Sunsynk Power Flow Card` to your Dashboard view.